Guinness World Record Attempt!

 Thank you for all those individuals and businesses who want to help with this goal!

-If you would like to contact me, please Email [email protected] (I'm the only one who reads the Emails.
+If you have a question or would like to contact me, please Email [email protected] (I'm the only one who reads the Emails.
 It can be just for general questions, for interviews, and/or if you have something to donate to help make this challenge become reality!)

 Below are updates on this project with the most recent dates first: